 - 4.3 Information is obtained on the outsourcing of certain activities or functions to group entities or third parties.
 Where outsourcing occurs firms should have robust monitoring and control processes in place, as responsibility remains with the firm.
-Information is requested in respect of the following:- - Customer on-boarding (including for risk assessments, collection of due diligence, screening, and business acceptance); - Ongoing monitoring; - MLRO and Compliance activity (for AML/CFT); and - Staff screening and take-on.

-4.4 It was evident from the reporting by FMA Firms that they do not generally outsource the activity relating to the above.
+Information is requested in respect of the following:- - Customer on-boarding (including for risk assessments, collection of due diligence, screening, and business acceptance); - Ongoing monitoring; - MLRO and Compliance activity (for AML/CFT); and - Staff screening and take-on. - 4.4 It was evident from the reporting by FMA Firms that they do not generally outsource the activity relating to the above.
 Any outsourcing was mostly limited and only to group companies (and in some cases was in addition to processes undertaken in house, rather than instead of).
-One firm utilised an external third party for the screening of staff at take-on.
-Table 5 below provides more information (for 2020 only).
+There was, however, an increase in firms reporting they utilise third parties for, or as part of, the screening of staff at take-on.
+Table 5 below provides more information (for 2021 only).

-&lt;sup>11 This includes IOM individuals employed through a group company but working for the FMA Firm.
+12 This includes IOM individuals employed through a group company but working for the FMA Firm.